 When the marginal product of labour curve rises, the firm experiences increasing marginal returns.
 That is, the marginal product of an additional worker exceeds the marginal product of the previous worker.
 At this time, the rate of increase in total product is accelerating.
 When the marginal product of labour curve falls, the firm experiences diminishing marginal returns.
 That is, the marginal product of an additional worker falls short of the marginal product of the previous worker.
 This is when the total product grows at a diminishing rate.
 As the marginal product continues to decrease, it will eventually become zero, then negative.
 This is when the total product declines.
 The law of diminishing returns states that as successive units of a variable resource are added to a fixed resource, the marginal product of the variable input eventually diminishes, assuming all units of variable inputs, workers in this case, are of equal quality.

 The production process has three stages.

 Stage one is the period of most growth in a company's production.
 In this period, each additional variable input will produce more products.
-This signifies an increasing marginal return; the investment in the variable input outweighs the cost of producing an additional product at an increasing rate.
 All three curves, the total product curve, the average product curve and the marginal product curve, are increasing and positive in this stage.

 Stage two is the period where marginal returns start to decrease.
 Each additional variable input will still produce additional units but at a decreasing rate.
 This is because the law of diminishing returns starts to set in.
-Output decreases on each additional unit of variable input, holding all other inputs fixed.
 The total product curve is still rising in this stage, while the average and marginal curves both start to decline.